Qovery/documentation/website/docs/using-qovery/interface.md

 import Jump from '@site/src/components/Jump';

-In the following subsections, you'll learn how to use the CLI (Command Line Interface), and the web interface to deploy your application with Qovery.
+In the following subsections, you'll learn how to use the web interface, and the  CLI (Command Line Interface) to deploy your application with Qovery.

+<Jump to="/docs/using-qovery/interface/web-interface/">Web interface</Jump>
 <Jump to="/docs/using-qovery/interface/cli/">CLIs</Jump>
-<Jump to="/docs/using-qovery/interface/web-interface/">Web interface</Jump>